 - Treat clothing with Permethrin clothing repellents including socks and shoes.
-There are clothing lines available at camping and outdoors stores that have already been treated, or you can purchase Permethrin spray to treat your own clothes.
-These products are only for treating clothing, but are very effective.
-The US Military uses these products on Soldiers uniforms to prevent bites from ticks and other blood feeding arthropods.
+There are clothing lines available at camping and outdoor stores that have already been treated, or you can purchase Permethrin spray to treat your own clothes.
+These products are only for treating clothing but are very effective.
+The US Military uses these products on soldiers’ uniforms to prevent bites from ticks and other blood-feeding arthropods.
 I haven’t seen any convincing scientific evidence pointing to home remedies being effective.

 - An alternative way to keep ticks off of your skin is to wear long pants tucked into socks, and a long-sleeved shirt when in the woods.
 Clothing can provide a barrier to ticks and help you to spot them before they attach.

-Some bug bites are worse than others, and we don’t always see the culprit.
-Are there particular symptoms one should watch out for when a bug bite seems abnormal?
+Some bug bites are worse than others.
+Are there symptoms to watch out for when a bug bite seems abnormal?

 Jan: Many tick-borne illnesses have similar signs and symptoms.
 If you have been bitten by a tick and develop any of the symptoms below within a few weeks, a health care provider should evaluate you before deciding on a course of treatment:

-· Fever/chills: Patients can experience fever at varying degrees and time of onset.
+- Fever/chills: Patients can experience a fever at varying degrees and time of onset.